christopherrowley/ESP32_FFT/README.md

 ![Circuit for using a microphone](images/esp32Circuit.png)

 ## Installation and code usage

+### Note - if downloading and updating is seemingly very slow, unplugging the ESP32 from the computer can sometimes move things faster.

-1. Download this repository and open W1_spectrumAnalyzer.ino.
+1. Download this repository and open W0_Intro2ESP32.pdf.
 2. If this is your first time connecting an ESP32 board, you need to add it to your ArduinoIDE.
     1. Go to `File->Preferences->Additional Board Manager URLs`
     2. Enter in: https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_index.json